 Historical data from the refrigeration system was collected through the company Huurre's web-based portal iTOP (Caverion, 2022).
 Data was collected for the period from February to November in 2021.
 Data on municipal water use were collected from a manual meter at 12 different occasions.
-Data from 2020 on the space heating demand for the whole building was provided by the property owner; the demand was then formulated as a linear function of ambient temperatures.
-The whole building's DHW use was only available as a yearly value of 950 m3/year, corresponding to roughly 55 MWh/year if heated to 60°C from 10°C. In the absence of more accurate data, this yearly value corresponds to an hourly average of 6,3 kW (Andersson, 2021).
-The electricity price was fixed at 0.812 SEK/kWh, corresponding to 80 \in /MWh, including grid fees and taxes.
+Data on the space heating demand of the whole building was provided by the property owner; this data was for a period before the supermarket started exporting heat to the residential part of the building.
+The whole building's DHW use was only available as a yearly value of 950 m3/year, corresponding to roughly 55 MWh/year if heated to 60°C from 10°C, or 6.3 kW as an hourly average (Andersson, 2021).
+The electricity price was fixed at 0.812 SEK/kWh, corresponding to 80 €/MWh, including grid fees and taxes.
 This information was provided by the supermarket manager.
-The water costs comprise of three components: a variable fee, utility fee, and a yearly fixed fee.
-The variable fee was 8.32 SEK/m3 or $0.82 \notin /m^3$.
+The water costs comprises of three components: a variable fee, utility fee, and a yearly fixed fee.
+The variable fee was 8.32 SEK/m3 or 0.82 €/m3.
 The utility fee is connected with costs of maintaining the supply piping network and the sewage treatment plant.
 The utility is paid yearly according with the consumers' total annual use following the prices in Table 1.
 The supermarket's total use of municipal water as a heat sink was 7755 m3 between February 9th and November 23rd in 2021, corresponding to an average value of 1.13 m3/h.